 Members of the community surrounding Bayshore Park came up with a great idea – to build a brick oven for people to come together and cook.
-The city has a Better Neighbourhoods Program to help support such initiatives.
 On Saturday I packed up some prepared bun dough and biked over to the park to attend one of their scheduled oven lightings, and it was fantastic.

 The blue line on the map below describes the route I followed to get there.
 Purple lines are deviations I took on the way back.

 Our adventure begins at the base of the hill leading up from the O-Train path to Somerset St, both of which are cleared of snow!
 If anyone needs a bike route to get to this starting point, send me your cross street and I would be pleased to figure it out.

 I crossed Somerset and followed the cleared bike lane to the west side of the bridge.
 UPDATE: On January 5th this bike lane and the one on the opposite side of street were not cleared of snow, and it is uncertain when or if they will be plowed.
 When they aren’t cleared I take to the sidewalk, as cars tend to speed when heading up and over this bridge.

 The bike lane ends suddenly on the other side so I took the short set of stairs to the right, down to Breezehill Avenue.